 - 1. The schematic plan on sheet one should also be updated to illustrate the building height diagram illustrated on sheet 4.
-The heights for those areas should be referenced in Section VI, Design Guidelines. - 2.
+The heights for those areas should be referenced in Section VI, Design Guidelines.
+OUTSTANDING - 2.
 Petitioner should remove the general nature of note VI.c.2, by including a commitment to the dimensions of the height reductions/stepbacks illustrated on sheet four's height diagram and added to the conditional notes.
-The elevations illustrated on sheet one should also match the height diagram on sheet 4 to provide clarity on the stepbacks and reductions in height along McDowell and Alexander Streets. - 3.
+The elevations illustrated on sheet one should also match the height diagram on sheet 4 to provide clarity on the stepbacks and reductions in height along McDowell and Alexander Streets.
+OUTSTANDING - 3.
 Please provide examples of the green screen that may be utilized in note VI.f.
-If examples are the images provided on sheet 4, please make reference to those images. - 4.
-Remove language regarding maximum development that makes reference to the SF excluding residential support uses on sheet one. - 5.
+If examples are the images provided on sheet 4, please make reference to those images.
+ADDRESSED - 4.
+Remove language regarding maximum development that makes reference to the SF excluding residential support uses on sheet one.
+ADDRESSED - 5.
 Enhanced landscaping should be provided (labeled and added to conditional notes) in a similar fashion as what is being proposed for the parking structure in the area where the illustrated plaza/amenity area is shown against rear yards of adjacent SFR.
-Petitioner should clarify if trees or shrubs will be planted in these areas along with a number of each. - 6.
-Modify note III.b to state "site will provide 213 parking spaces" or the maximum number that may be built. - 7.
-Trash pickup should be internal to the site and the structure should accommodate the height and maneuvering area needed. - 8.
-Provide mitigation measures in the conditional notes to replace the mature tree located in the 36th Street Plaza area if best practices are not enough to save the tree. - 9.
+Petitioner should clarify if trees or shrubs will be planted in these areas along with a number of each.
+ADDRESSED - 6.
+Modify note III.b to state "site will provide 213 parking spaces" or the maximum number that may be built.
+ADDRESSED - 7.
+Trash pickup should be internal to the site and the structure should accommodate the height and maneuvering area needed.
+OUTSTANDING - 8.
+Provide mitigation measures in the conditional notes to replace the mature tree located in the 36th Street Plaza area if best practices are not enough to save the tree.
+OUTSTANDING - 9.
 Please include the location of the large mature tree in the northern corner of the site (may be in alleyway).
 Petitioner should commit to the preservation the tree with conditional notes listing best practices to preserve the tree, and mitigation measures if the preservation is not possible. - 10.
-Annotate the amenity area and list potential programming elements that will be located adjacent to single family residential uses. - 11.
+Annotate the amenity area and list potential programming elements that will be located adjacent to single family residential uses.
+ADDRESSED - 11.
 Remove the optional provisions requested to allow mechanical and utility equipment to encroach within setbacks.
+ADDRESSED - 12.
+Replacement trees' minimum trunk caliper and species should be listed on the conditional notes for both trees mentioned.
+Additionally, commitments to save said trees should match i.e., deep root fertilization should be utilized for the large tree within the proposed plaza as well as the tree in the alleyway.